awsdocs/amazon-eks-user-guide/doc_source/pod-id-agent-setup.md

    eks-pod-identity-agent-prnsh                                          1/1     Running   1 (24h ago)   24h
    ```

    You can now use EKS Pod Identity associations in your cluster\.
-For more information, see [Configure a Kubernetes service account to assume an IAM role with EKS Pod Identity](pod-id-association.md)\.
+For more information, see [Assign an IAM role to a Kubernetes service account](pod-id-association.md)\.

 ------
 #### [ AWS CLI ]